One of the World's Top High Grade Tin Projects

 Unified Mineral Rights

-Since the mines closed 150 years ago, no-one has been able to put together the necessary mineral rights to take this forward, until now.
+Since the mines closed about 150 years ago, no-one has been able to put together the necessary mineral rights to take this forward, until now.
 Our Founder has many years experience in negotiating mineral rights and has successfully secured rights for numerous companies in the UK and globally.
-Even with this legal background, it has taken 5 years to sort out legal control of the minerals.
+Even with this legal background, it took 5 years to sort out legal control of the minerals.

 Standardised Agreements